Stephmoatswheeler/Stephmoatswheeler/README.md

 - 👋 Hi, I’m @Stephmoatswheeler
 - 👀 I’m interested in ...
-Recruiting Software Engineers, Software Developers, DevOps, Salesforce Developers,
+Senior Technical Recruiting
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...via email at stwheele@allegisgroup.com or 410-540-7108